Stephen King's CHILDREN OF THE CORN - 1983

-They enter the spooky deserted town of Gatlin only to discover that it isn't quite deserted, which really just makes it all the spookier.
+They enter the spooky deserted "downtown" of Gatlin only to discover that it isn't quite deserted, which really just makes it all the spookier.
 By this time, Vicky doesn't want to do any more investigating, she just wants to get the hell out of there.
 Burt's response can be summed up with, "Well yeah, baby, I'd like that too.
 But in case you haven't noticed, we are weirdly trapped in this town!"

 The more I think about it, the less I want to know.
 The house is a wreck and it looks like no one has lived there for some time.
 Once it's made clear to Burt that there is no phone to be had, he hears a noise from upstairs.
 Does he say, "Sorry for intruding!"?

 Does he say,

 He creeps upstairs saying, "Hello?"
-Hello?"
+"Hello?"

-Which would get you shot in Tucson but maybe they roll different in Gatlin.
+That would get you shot in Tucson but maybe they roll different in Gatlin.

-After admitting to each other that the whole place is creepy, kooky, mysterious, spooky, and altogether ooky, Burt comes up with the brilliant idea of him and Vicky splitting up so they can investigate this mystery, gang!
+After admitting to each other that the whole place is creepy, kooky, mysterious, and spooky, it's altogether ooky, Burt comes up with the brilliant idea of him and Vicky splitting up so they can Investigate This Mystery, Gang!

 CHILDREN OF THE CORN remains the biggest hullabaloo for director Fritz Kiersch, who went onto direct even worse with GOR and an Alan Smithee movie, FATAL CHARM (found these days under the title, Mutant Beast).
 For this he worked off a script by George Goldsmith who, after over 25 years has done no better.

 In 1983, having Stephen King's name attached to the title of a movie was still a good thing.
-Every year since 1980 had produced a hit (1983 produced four King hits with CUJO, THE DEAD ZONE, and CHRISTINE).
+Every year since 1980 had produced a hit (1983 produced four King hits with the addition of CUJO, THE DEAD ZONE, and CHRISTINE).
 CHILDREN OF THE CORN was actually the start of the downslide.
-Then, the year CHILDREN OF THE CORN came out on videotape, actress Linda Hamilton starred in the 1984 smash hit, TERMINATOR, insuring good video rentals for CORN.
+Then, the year CHILDREN OF THE CORN came out on videotape, actress Linda Hamilton starred in the 1984 smash hit, THE TERMINATOR, insuring good video rentals for CORN.

 In the commentary, Director

-As long as you keep making sequels to as popular a writer as Stephen King, you can keep attaching Stephen King's name to it, and that has value!
+As long as you keep making low budget sequels to as popular a writer as Stephen King, you can keep attaching Stephen King's name to it, and that has value!
 Make them ever cheaper and direct to video - and keep Fritz the hell away from the franchise - and you get profit margins.
 In the land of direct to video movie distribution, you don't need a hit, you just have to beat the point spread.
 It's the same strategy used for SOMETIMES THEY COME BACK.

 Some folks call CHILDREN OF THE CORN a classic.
 But it's no classic, it's just a quarter century old.

-Still, if you are a fan of the series (and it definitely has it's fanbase!) you should love it's current incarnation.
+Still, if you are a fan of the series (and it definitely has its fanbase) you should love its current incarnation.
 Anchorbay Entertainment spent some bucks for the 25th Anniversary Edition.
 It's digitized in high definition - which means Divimax on DVD and now Hi-def BLU-RAY as well.

 But I still have to rate just the movie and I can't give it more than a barely earned two Shriek Girls.

-copyright 2009 E.C.McMullen Jr.
+This review copyright 2009 E.C.McMullen Jr.

 Return to Movies

-And with the Anchorbay BLU-RAY, you get all of the Divimax DVD extras and then some including a documentary!
+With the Anchorbay BLU-RAY, you get all of the Divimax DVD extras and then some including a documentary!